-When you're parenting with a partner household responsibilities can, in theory, be shared by both parents.
+When you're parenting with a partner household responsibilities can, in theory, be shared by both parents, but too often they are not.
 We know that while today's dads are doing more at home than previous generations mothers still shoulder more of the childcare and housekeeping duties.
 But there are other responsibilities—often invisible ones—that are also disproportionately burdening moms.

-A new study published this week in the journal Sex Roles examines how this imbalance is impacting women.
-Almost 90% of the 393 married or partnered American mothers researchers surveyed say they are solely responsible for their family's schedule.
+A recent study published in the journal Sex Roles found almost 90% of the 393 married or partnered American mothers researchers surveyed say they are solely responsible for their family's schedule.
 Nearly 80% say they are the one who deals with the kids' teachers and school, and two-thirds feel they're the one responsible for attending to their children's emotional needs as well.

 In short, the study proves that in so many ways, mama is still the default parent in most American households (even though 65% of the moms surveyed are working outside the home, too).

 The study's first author, Lucia Ciciolla, calls mothers' invisible labor a prerequisite for all other labor in the family, the "behind-the-scenes directing that keeps the show running."

 "Even though women may be physically doing fewer loads of laundry, they continue to hold the responsibility for making sure the detergent does not run out, all the dirty clothes make it into the wash and that there are always clean towels available," Ciciolla explains.